eventbrite/Casper-API-Tools/README.md

 ### Setup

-1. Download the [CasperAPI_CLI.py](https://github.com/eventbrite/Casper-API-CLI/blob/master/CasperAPI_CLI.py) and [SetupCasperAPI.py](https://github.com/eventbrite/Casper-API-CLI/blob/master/SetupCasperAPI.py) scripts from this repository.
+1. Download the latest release of the Casper API Command Line Tools here: https://github.com/eventbrite/Casper-API-Tools/releases.
+Alternatively, you can download the two scripts: [CasperAPI_CLI.py](https://github.com/eventbrite/Casper-API-CLI/blob/master/CasperAPI_CLI.py) and [SetupCasperAPI.py](https://github.com/eventbrite/Casper-API-CLI/blob/master/SetupCasperAPI.py) scripts from this repository.
 2. Place that folder inside an encrypted disk image for security purposes.

   To create an encrypted disk image, you can use the following command to create a 10MB encrypted container named casperapi.dmg that is mounted as a volume called "CasperAPI" and then create a second 10MB encrypted container named keys.dmg that is mounted as a volume called "Keys".
 The setup script will store the encryption keys to decrypt your JSS password in this container.